Fountain-Coach/swift-lilypond/README.md

 Note: For development builds before official releases, the package uses your system `lilypond` if available.
 Official releases ship embedded binaries verified via provenance.

+To force using the embedded bundle at runtime, set `LILYPOND_PATH` to the wrapper executable inside the artifact bundle for your platform (e.g., `.../LilyPondBinaries.artifactbundle/macos-x86_64/lilypond`).

 ### SwiftUI Preview (macOS/iOS)

 ```swift